Cary Stayner: Early life

+Victims

+Confirmed

 In 1997, Stayner was hired as a handyman at the Cedar Lodge motel in El Portal, California, just outside the Highway 140 entrance to Yosemite National Park.
-Between February and July 1999, he murdered two women and two teenagers: 42-year-old Carole Sund; her daughter, 15-year-old Juli Sund; Juli's friend, 16-year-old Argentine exchange student Silvina Pelosso; and Yosemite Institute employee Joie Ruth Armstrong, a 26-year-old naturalist.
+Stayner found all of his confirmed victims at the Cedar Lodge motel.
+Between February and July 1999, he murdered at least two women and two teenagers.

-The first two victims, Carole Sund and Pelosso, were found in the trunk of the charred remains of Sund's Pontiac rental car.
+On March 18, 1999, 42-year-old Carole Evon Sund and 16-year-old Argentine exchange student Silvina Pelosso were found in the trunk of the charred remains of Sund's Pontiac rental car.
 The bodies were burned beyond recognition and were identified using dental records.
-A note was sent to the police with a hand-drawn map indicating the location of the third victim, Sund's daughter Juli.
+Sund had been strangled with rope and shot but was not raped, while Pelosso had been raped and shot.
+A week later, the police received an anonymous note with a hand-drawn map indicating the location of the third victim, Sund's 15-year-old daughter Juliana.
 The top of the note read, "We had fun with this one."
-Investigators went to the location depicted on the map and found the remains of Juli, whose throat had been cut.

-Detectives began interviewing employees of the Cedar Lodge motel where the first three victims had been staying just before their deaths.
+Investigators went to the location depicted on the map and found the remains of Juli, who had been raped and whose throat had been cut.
+Detectives began interviewing employees of the motel where the three victims had been staying just before their deaths on February 15.
 One of those employees was Stayner, but he was not considered a suspect at that point because he had no criminal history and remained calm during the police interview.

-When the decapitated body of Joie Ruth Armstrong was found, eyewitnesses said they saw a blue 1972 International Scout parked outside the cabin where she was staying.
+Several months later, on July 22, 1999, the decapitated body of Yosemite Institute employee Joie Ruth Armstrong, a 26-year-old naturalist, was found.
+Eyewitnesses reported seeing a blue 1972 International Scout parked outside the cabin where she was staying one day prior, on July 21.
 Detectives traced this vehicle to Stayner, which led to him becoming the prime suspect in the case.
 FBI agents John Boles and Jeff Rinek found Stayner staying at the Laguna del Sol nudist resort in Wilton, where he was arrested and taken to Sacramento for questioning.
-During his interrogation, Stayner shocked the agents when he confessed not only to Armstrong's decapitation but to the murders of Pelosso and the Sunds and the sending of the map for finding Juli Sund's body.
+During his interrogation, Stayner shocked the agents when he confessed not only to Armstrong's murder but to the killings of Pelosso and the Sunds.
 His vehicle yielded evidence proving his link to Armstrong.

-Stayner claimed after his arrest that he had fantasized about murdering women since he was seven years old, long before the abduction of his brother.
+Suspected

+Following his arrest, Stayner was suspected of being responsible for other homicides and disappearances in addition to his four known victims.
+Given that similar offenders started their killing sprees at far younger ages, investigators have stated that they think Stayner may have additional victims.